Sri Lanka Parliament Passes Law to Boost Renewable Energy Investment

 Despite opposition from political parties and trade unions, citing concerns over increased ministerial powers and potential privatization, the newly passed law includes a three-year reform timeline.
 This timeline is intended to facilitate the establishment of wholesale power markets, open access, and regional power trading across south .

-In a bid to advance its renewable energy agenda, Sri Lanka recently signed a 20-year with 's Ltd for the development of wind power stations, representing an investment of $442 million.
+In a bid to advance its renewable energy agenda, Sri Lanka recently signed a 20-year power purchase agreement with 's Ltd for the development of wind power stations, representing an investment of $442 million.
 Additionally, discussions with India center on grid connectivity and attracting further investment to bolster the country's renewable energy sector, with the long-term goal of exporting power to its neighboring giant.

 Add a comment